DashcleverSystems/dashclever/Readme.md

 Application can be run in dev mode with command:`./gradlew bootDev`.
 It will try to set up database and application.
 It assumes that java, docker, docker compose is pre installed.
 ___
 To clean your system from app env run `./gradlew cleanDev`
+___

+### Open API

+You can generate Open API specification with `./gradlew generateOpenApiDocs`.
+Keep in mind that this will spin up the whole application for one second so you need to have dev env set up.
 ### Reference Documentation

 For further reference, please consider the following sections: